Home Car Shopping Best Hyundai Santa Fe Years to Buy Used

 2022: A new XRT trim joins the lineup.

 2021: The Santa Fe receives new styling inside and out, plus new engine upgrades, including hybrid and plug-in hybrid powertrains.
-There’s also a new top-of-the-line trim called the Calligraphy.
+Hyundai adds a new top-of-the-line trim called the Calligraphy.

 2020: The Ultimate and SEL Plus trims are dropped, some driver assistance features are moved from the standard category to the options list, and the second-row sliding seat is deleted.
 The Limited gains Blind-Spot View Monitor.